 ADMISSION REQUIREMENTS

-There are two paths to gaining acceptance into this program:
+There are TWO paths to gaining acceptance into this program:

-PREREQUISITE COURSEWORK PATH
+ADMISSION WITH PREREQUISITE COURSEWORK

 If you choose the coursework approach, your application must include documentation showing you’ve successfully completed the prerequisites listed above.